lordofwizard/mcserver/README.md

 ```
 If the project is completely deleted, you can clone the project again and it should be up to date with the new features and code from this project!
 ## Conclusion
 Now you can host your very own Minecraft Server for both Java & Bedrock fast and easy and it won't cost you a single penny to make a fast and strong server.
 Best of all, IT'S FOREVER!
 Feel free to leave any requests you would like me to add into the project.
-If you have any issues, go to the [**Issues**](https://github.com/DumbCaveSpider/Minecraft-Cloud-Shell/issues) tab and submit a issue there.
+If you have any issues, go to the [**Issues**](https://github.com/lordofwizard/mcserver/issues) tab and submit a issue there.

-Thanks for using this project! *-DumbCaveSpider*
+Thanks for using this project! *-LordOfWizard* & *-DumbCaveSpider*